Ojibwe religion: Jiisakiiwiniwag

 The ritual specialist most commonly recorded in historical accounts was the Jiisakiiwinini (plural Jiisakiiwiniwag), sometimes called a djessakid.
-These were usually male, although some post-menopausal woman could also take on the role.
-Their abilities came to them through visions, after which they could engage in rites that summoned spirit helpers before communicating with them through singing and drumming.
-Their powers to translate the messages of the manitouk are regarded as a gift from the animikeek.
+These were usually male, although some post-menopausal woman also held the role.
+Their abilities came through visions, after which they could engage in rites that summoned spirit helpers before communicating with them through singing and drumming.
+Their powers to translate the messages of the manitouk were regarded as a gift from the animikeek, while the owner manitou of the turtles was historically often referred to as their patron.

-In the Ojibwe language, the Jiisakiiwiniwag's ceremony was called Jiisakiiwin, although in English it came to be known as the Shaking Tent or Conjuring Lodge ritual.
+The Jiisakiiwiniwag's ceremony is called Jiisakiiwin, although in English it came to be known as the shaking tent or conjuring lodge ritual.
 This is a rite found among several Northern Algonquian peoples, although also has similarities with ceremonies among other Woodlands and Plains groups, such as the Lakota yuwípi wičháša.
 It is considered a powerful ritual and one that can bring harm to those who perform it and their family.
 For this reason, children were often prohibited from pretending to be Jiisakiiwiniwag.

-The Jiisakiiwin was interpreted as facilitating two-way communication between humans and manitouk.
+The Jiisakiiwin facilitated two-way communication between humans and manitouk.
 It was typically performed for a specific reason, often to find a cure for an ailment, to gain knowledge of enemy movements during war, to locate game, to find lost objects, or to protect the community from imminent windigos.
-At times it was performed not to contact a manitouk but to conjure the spirit of a dead person, if their past conduct is causing problems for their descendants, or to conjure the soul of a witch, to urge them to stop their harmful actions.
+Alternatively, it might involve conjuring the spirit of a dead person if their past conduct was causing their descendant's problems, or might conjure a witch to encourage them into stopping their harmful actions.